hepfnepf/Blutfest/README.md

 # Road To 0.2.1
-- max amount of enemys
+- max amount of enemys✔
 - Documentation
-- See remaining time on effects
+- See remaining time on effects✔
-- fixing the icon of infinite ammo
+- fixing the icon of infinite ammo✔
 - Aknowledgement in the gui when you break the highscore

 # Road T0 0.3